Polynomial Solutions of Generalized Quartic Anharmonic Oscillators: Review of the Harmonic Oscillator

-If $H^{\beta_2}$ is Fourier transformed in $y$, the harmonic oscillator results, a property exploited by Landau~\cite{Landau81} (Chap.~15), to get the eigenfunctions of a particle in an external field from eigenfunctions of the harmonic oscillator.
+If $H^{\beta_2}$ is Fourier transformed in $y$, the harmonic oscillator results, a property exploited by Landau~\cite{Landau81} (Chap.~15), to get the eigenfunctions of a particle in an external {constant magnetic} field from eigenfunctions of the harmonic oscillator.
 Group theoretically the Fourier transform decomposes the reducible representation of the Heisenberg group into a direct integral of irreducible representations.
+A more detailed discussion of this connection will be given in Sec.~\ref{sec5}.

-Finally, the regular representation of the Heisenberg group ( which is obtained by inducing with the identity element) can be used to define a sublaplacian and solve a heat equation.
+Finally, the regular representation of the Heisenberg group (which is obtained by inducing with the identity element) can be used to define a sublaplacian and solve a heat equation.
 The regular representation acts on elements of the Hilbert space $L^2( G)$, $G=\mathbb{R}^3$ being the group manifold, as

 with $F\in L^2 (G)$.
 From this action Lie algebra elements are given by

 and the Hamiltonian, now called a sublaplacian, is

 A great deal is known about sublaplacians of nilpotent groups (see Ref.~\cite{Jorgensen87}, Chap.~6) and in fact the (generalized) eigenfunctions of $\Delta$ are obtained by Fourier transforming in both $y$ and $z$ to get to the harmonic oscillator Hamiltonian.
 The double Fourier transform decomposes the regular representation into a direct integral of irreducible representations, connected with the harmonic oscillator.
 Using this fact makes it possible to solve the heat equation, $\Delta p=\frac{\partial p}{\partial t}$, as first shown in Ref.~\cite{Hulanicki76}.
 Using this structure it is also possible to solve the heat equation directly, as shown in Ref.~\cite{Jorgensen88}.